The Growth and Geographical Variation of Nursing Home Self-Pay Prices

 - We provide empirical evidence of the association between nursing home private-pay prices and organization types and market structures.
 However, we find these determinants explain relatively little about price growth.

 - While we include resident characteristics to control for the differences in resident profiles, there can be unobservable and differential resident selection into different organization types which may bias our results.
-To account for this issue in future research, we suggest using resident-level data and the instrumental variables approach.
-Theoretically, this can randomize the likelihood of a resident being admitted to a particular type of nursing homes.
+To account for this issue in future research, we suggest using resident-level data and the instrumental variables approach which theoretically can randomize the likelihood of a resident being admitted to a particular type of nursing homes.

 - We do not control for quality differences between nursing homes and the observed price variations to some extent can be related to underlying quality.
 Future work should consider adopting structural modeling techniques that can simultaneously account for price and quality differences between nursing homes. a more comprehensive price dataset including more markets and years will be useful to provide more market-level variations overtime.